 For base load, peak management and supply reliability purposes, PSE supplements its firm natural gas supply portfolio by purchasing natural gas in periods of lower demand, injecting it into underground storage facilities and withdrawing it during periods of high demand or reduced supply.
 Underground storage facilities at Jackson Prairie in western Washington and at Clay Basin in Utah are used for this purpose.
 Clay Basin withdrawals are used to supplement purchases from the U.S. Rocky Mountain supply region, while Jackson Prairie provides incremental peak-day resources utilizing firm storage redelivery transportation capacity.
 Jackson Prairie is also used for daily balancing of load requirements on PSE's natural gas system.
-Peaking needs are also met by using PSE-owned natural gas held in PSE's LNG peaking facility located within its distribution system in Gig Harbor, Washington; as well as interrupting service to customers on interruptible service rates, if necessary.
+Peaking needs are also met by using PSE-owned natural gas held in PSE's Tacoma LNG peaking facility and the Gig Harbor satellite LNG peaking facility, both located within its distribution system; as well as interrupting service to customers on interruptible service rates, if necessary.